Which Windows event log entries can I safely ignore?

-Microsoft Windows Event Viewer displays important information on system events, and is frequently used for troubleshooting, or for looking for anomalies on Microsoft Windows machines.
+Microsoft Windows Event Viewer displays important system event information.
+It is used to find and troubleshoot anomalies on Microsoft Windows machines.

-- Setup: System Installation and transaction logs.
-Not normally needed for backup troubleshooting.
+- Setup: System installation and transaction logs.
+You will not typically need these for backup troubleshooting.

-- Application: Contains logs and error messages pertaining to application-level processes on the machine.
+- Application: Contains logs and error messages regarding application-level processes on the machine.

-- Application logs are useful for troubleshooting if or why an agent is not running properly
+- Application logs are useful for troubleshooting if or why an agent is not running correctly.

-- Record full system events such as OS management and hardware/kernel communications.
+- These record full system events such as OS management and hardware/kernel communications.

-- System logs are useful for determining that the Server or system is stable enough to run the Agents.
+- System logs are useful for determining that the server or system is stable enough to run the Datto agents.

 Encrypted Datto Windows Agent

 Event logs generally correspond with what DWA would display, but the agent itself is contingent on the Storagecraft parts of the software.
-VSS Writers still getting called would still display the same event viewer logs.
+VSS Writers still getting called will show the same Event Viewer logs.

-Follow networking requirements article and be sure agent(s) are up to date and able to communicate through standard networking tests as well as ensuring the up to date versioning of iSCSI initiator.
+Follow the networking requirements article.
+Make sure the agents are up to date and able to communicate through standard networking tests.
+Also, update the iSCSI Initiator is updated to the latest version.